Burp Suite for Pentester: Web Scanner & Crawler

 Setting the configuration name to default and manipulating the audit accuracy to normal, you can define it according to your need.

 Now comes to the most important section to define the Issues reported by selecting the “Scan Type”.
-Here in order to complete the scan faster, I’m simply taking the Light active scan option, but you can opt any of the following –
+Here, to complete the scan faster, I’m simply taking the Light active scan option, but you can opt any of the following –

-- Passive – These issues are detected simply by inspecting the application’s behaviour of requests and responses.
+- Passive – Inspecting the application’s behaviour of requests and responses simply detects these issues.

-- Light active – Here this detects issues by making a small number of benign additional requests.
+- Light active – This method detects issues by making a small number of benign additional requests.

-- Medium active – These are issues that can be detected by making requests that the application might reasonably view as malicious.
+- Medium active – You can detect these issues by making requests that the application might reasonably view as malicious.

-- Intrusive active – These issues are detected by making requests that carry a higher risk of damaging the application or its data.
+- Intrusive active – Making requests that carry a higher risk of damaging the application or its data detects these issues.
 For example, SQL injection.

-- JavaScript analysis – These are issues that can be detected by analyzing the JavaScript that the application executes on the client-side.
+- JavaScript analysis – Analyzing the JavaScript that the application executes on the client-side can detect these issues.

-You might be aware of the concept of insertion points, as they are the most important sections to the vulnerability to get hit.
-They are basically locations within the requests where the payloads are injected.
-However, the burp’s scanner even audits the insertion points too, and thus could also be manipulated in this phase.
+You might be aware of the concept of insertion points, as they represent the most important sections that attackers can exploit for vulnerabilities.
+They are basically locations within the requests where attackers inject payloads.
+However, the burp’s scanner also audits the insertion points and thus allows for manipulation in this phase.

-Now as we’re done with the configuration and we hit the “Save” button, our customized audit is thus gets listed up in the New Scan’s dashboard.
+Now, as we’re done with the configuration and hit the “Save” button, the system lists our customized audit in the New Scan’s dashboard.

-However, the option of Application login is disabled in this section as there is no specific need to log in an application just for vulnerability testing.
+However, this section disables the option of Application login as there is no specific need to log in an application just for vulnerability testing.

 But this time, the major issue is only “1”

-Now, if we move back to the Target tab and select any request from the left panel and do a right-click over there, we’ll get 2 options rather than “1”, i.e. the last customization we configure will thus get into this field and if we share any request within it, it will start auditing accordingly.
+Now, if we move back to the Target tab and select any request from the left panel, we can right-click to reveal two options instead of just one.
+This occurs because the last customization we configured is now included in this field.
+Moreover, if we share any request within it, the auditing process will start accordingly.

 Thereby, we’ll opt the Open scan launcher again to check the other features too.
-As we head back, we’re welcomed with our previous customized audit, but at the bottom, there is a “Select from library” option, click there and check what it offers.
+As we head back, we’re welcomed with our previous customized audit.
+However, at the bottom, there is a “Select from library” option.
+Click there and check what it offers.

 So, wasn’t it a bit confusing to configure the audit by manipulating every option it has ??